Oswald Stoll: Sir Oswald Stoll Foundation

 Stoll was a philanthropist who donated the land in 1916 for the Sir Oswald Stoll Foundation, a charity in Fulham, London for disabled soldiers returning from World War I and their families.
-An Old soldiers' home named Sir Oswald Stoll mansions based in Fulham Broadway London still continues to house disabled ex-servicemen and women.
+An old soldiers' home named Sir Oswald Stoll mansions based in Fulham Broadway London still continues to house disabled ex-servicemen and women.
 It also provides supported housing for veterans suffering from mental ill health, and those who, having left the Forces, have found themselves homeless.

-Combat Veteran Players
+In 2023, the foundation announced it would sell most of the site to Chelsea Football Club, retaining 20 of the 157 flats.

-From Stoll Foundation workshops designed to help veterans suffering from post traumatic stress through performing Shakespeare stemmed the Combat Veteran Players, or CVP.
+The Stoll Foundation organized workshops designed to help veterans suffering from post traumatic stress through performing Shakespeare.
+This led to the Combat Veteran Players, or CVP.
 Since establishment they have performed with the RSC Open Stages programme, at the Old Vic Vaults, and Shakespeare's Globe.
 In 2014 they were awarded an inaugural Owle Schreame Award for innovation in historical theatre, for their production of Henry V.

 Personal life

 Stoll married twice.
 He married his first wife, Harriet Lewis, in Cardiff in 1892, and they had one daughter.
 Harriet died in 1902, and Stoll married Millicent Shaw the following year.
 Oswald and Millicent Stoll had three sons.
 Lady Stoll became President of the Sir Oswald Stoll Foundation following her husband's death.